 Similar to steaming your throat, this method is all maximizing the hydration of cells in your throat.

 To really get your voice back as quickly as possible, you want to ensure that you’re breathing air with relatively high humidity.
 The increased number of water droplets in the air helps prevent your throat from drying out during regular breathing.
-Personally, I’ve found cool mist vaporizers to be a quick and easy choice — you can pick up my favorite variety here from Amazon.

 And that’s a wrap!
 Losing your voice can be tough, but if you have the right mindset (and couple that mindset with the techniques I showed you in this guide), you’ll be just fine.